dmbarbour/wikilon/docs/AwelonLang.md

         c [d] a =>              drop the other copy
-        [] b a  =>  w           by definition of w c w     =>  c           copies are equivalent [0 S]   =>  1           by definition of 1
+        [] b a  =>  w           by definition of w c w     =>  c           copies are equivalent [E] w d =>  d [E]       why swap first?

-Performing such rewrites can improve performance and aesthetics.
-For example, logically rewriting the `z` symbol after fixpoint so we don't ever see the expanded `[[c] a [(/3) c i] b b w i](/3) c i` is convenient for both machine performance and for human observers.
+        [0 S]   =>  1           by definition of 1

+Optimization of Awelon code involves using rewrites to compute a more efficient Awelon code with the same behavior.
+In general, an Awelon system has discretion to perform optimizations insofar as they do not affect program output.
+For example, a runtime can optimize a static link object within the limits of an escape analysis.
+Visible optimizations must be requested explicitly by annotation.
+For example, the use of `(z)` in the definition of fixpoint.

+I imagine a general `[function](optimize)` annotation allowing a programmer to say, "Make `function` fast, please!
+I don't care how."
+But there may be annotations to control optimizations.

-We aren't limited to local pattern-matching rewrites, however.
-There are robust techniques that usually have good results.
-For example, partial evaluation in Awelon is usually limited by the inability to represent partial values.
-But evaluating with 'free' variables like in lambda calculus can do the job:
+We aren't limited to local pattern-matching rewrites, which tend to be fragile and difficult to prove correct.
+There exist robust techniques with good results.
+For example, partial evaluation in Awelon is usually limited by inability to represent partial values.
+Evaluating with 'free variables' can help:

-* assuming words `A B C` are undefined and unused
+* assume `A B C` words unused and undefined
-* evaluate `[C][B][A]function` as far as possible
+* evaluate `[C][B][A]function` to completion
-* rewrite expression to extract `A B C` arguments
+* rewrite to extract `A B C` free variables

-These free variables accumulate information as they propagate through a program.
-By representing free variables with undefined words, we essentially get behavior equivalent to partial evaluation of a lambda-calculus term.
-The argument extraction logic is a simple reflective rewrite:
+The evaluator does not rewrite the `A` annotation.
+But its presence can push partial information through the program like `[4 A 1]` where `A` might later be `3 2` but we don't know.

+Argument extraction logic is a simple reflective rewrite:

         T(X,E) - extract X from E such that:
             T(X,E) does not contain X